Last Updated on October 9, 2024

 Why Is Tire Pressure Important?

-Before we delve into the how-to part, let’s first understand why checking tire pressure is crucial.
+Before we delve into the how-to part, let’s understand why checking tire pressure is crucial.
 Your vehicle’s tires are the only point of contact between your car and the road.
-The pressure within them plays a vital role in ensuring your safety, as well as your vehicle’s overall performance.
+The pressure within them plays a vital role in ensuring your safety and your vehicle’s overall performance.
 Here are a few reasons why tire pressure matters:

-2. Fuel Efficiency: Underinflated tires create more rolling resistance, which can lead to decreased fuel efficiency and higher gas expenses.
+- Fuel Efficiency: Underinflated tires create more rolling resistance, decreasing fuel efficiency and gas expenses.

-Now that you understand the importance of proper tire pressure let’s move on to the practical steps of how to check and maintain it.
+Now that you understand the importance of proper tire pressure let’s move on to the practical steps for checking and maintaining it.

 Equipment and Information to Check Tire Pressure

-Tire Gauge – Tire pressure checks can be done either at a local service station or in your driveway or garage with a standard air pressure gauge like the one shown.
+Tire Gauge—Tire pressure checks can be done at a local service station or in your driveway or garage with a standard air pressure gauge like the one shown.
 Digital gauges are equally accurate and easy to use.
-According to dmv.gov, the most accurate readings are done when tires are cold and haven’t been driven in a few hours.
+According to dmv.gov, the most accurate readings are taken when tires are cold and haven’t been driven in a few hours.

-Recommended PSI – You will also need to know the recommended air pressure for your specific vehicle and tire.
-This can be found on the placard on the inside of the driver’s side door post on most vehicles.
-Alternatively, you can find it in the vehicle owner’s manual.
+Recommended PSI—You will also need to know the recommended air pressure for your specific vehicle and tire.
+Most vehicles have this information on the placard on the inside of the driver’s side door post, or you can find it in the vehicle owner’s manual.

 Step-by-Step Instructions to Check Tire Pressure